SashaDyka/TicTacToe/README.md

 Clone the repository.
 Open the index.html file in any modern browser.

 Project structure:
-    -The project is divided into three main classes, each of which performs its own role:
+    The project is divided into three main classes, each of which performs its own role:

   Board.js (Model)
     -This class is responsible for storing and managing data about the game board.
     -It stores the current state of the board (a two-dimensional array).